oh001738/Busytag-for-T-Display-S3/README.md

 ## Usage

 1. After uploading, the device will automatically start and display the clock on the screen.
+2. When the Game of Life animation auto-resets, the screen will display the "BusyBee" text using a particle animation, with particles arranged along the text outline and smooth, natural animation.
-2. To customize the display, edit the `.ino` file and re-upload.
+3. To customize the display, edit the `.ino` file and re-upload.

 ## References